✓ Lagt i kurven → Se kurv

 • Increase dragging to avoid a slick surface

-• Check drainage – water should run off towards the sides
+• Check drainage — water should run off toward the sides

 The surface should be even, with controlled slide and a clean bounce.

-When the routines are in place, maintenance becomes a natural part of the club culture – and the court stays in great condition from May to September.
+When routines are in place, maintenance becomes a natural part of club culture — and the court stays excellent from May to September.